lambdaxymox/cglinalg/README.md

   or using the heap may be desirable.

 ## Limitations On The Implementation
-The limitations on the implementation are addressed in the project roadmap.
-The biggest one is that it presently does not leverage SIMD instructions yet.
+The main implementation limitation is that it presently does not leverage SIMD intrinsics yet.
+In keeping with the goal of simplicity, the library only uses stable Rust.
+Rust's hardware architecture specific compiler intrinsics in the core library are still experimental as of this writing.

 ## Project Roadmap
 Major outstanding project goals include: